DavidNash2024/Win32xx/DirectX/Readme.txt

 Features demonstrated in this example
 =====================================
-* Displaying a moving DirectX picture in a window.
+* Displaying a moving DirectX picture in a view window.
-* Overriding CWinApp::MessageLoop for graphics rendering.
-This technique would also be required for other graphic libraries like OpenGL.
+* Putting a view window in a seperate thread.
+* Adding a view window from a seperate threat to a frame.